gocardless/prometheus-client-ruby-data-stores-experiments/README.md

 - **Data Stores**: All the other data stores we created in the process of proposing the 3 that ended up in the official repo.
 In the `/data_stores` directory.
 - **Tests for the data stores**: In the `/spec` directory.
+- **Stress Tests for Stores**: Scripts to test that the stores are behaving as we expect, in either multiple processes, or under pathological cases.
+In the `/stress_tests` directory.

 ## Running Tests